 The previous article in this series discussed what web servers are and how they function in the world of the internet.
 This article discusses how web servers can be used with Allen-Bradley PLCs.
-It discusses two use cases: a PLC with an embedded web server and a PLC without an embedded web server.
+It discusses two use cases: a controller with an embedded web server and a controller without an embedded web server.
 For more information about A-B PLCs, contact RTA by calling 800-249-1612 or emailing email@example.com.

 PLCs With Embedded Web Servers